roryp/reliable-web-app-pattern-java-workshop/Part5-Security/README.md

 Welcome to the "Security" section of our workshop.
 In this part, we will delve into Proseware's Cloud Security Architecture.
 We'll explore how Proseware leverages advanced cloud technologies and services from Microsoft Azure and Microsoft Entra ID to secure their web applications against various cyber threats.

 ## Background
 By default, your user account is added to the application.
-To enable additional users:
+To enable additional users, follow these steps:

 - Sign in to the [Azure Portal](https://portal.azure.com).
 - Select **Azure Active Directory** -> **Enterprise Applications**.